Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 17. If QR code scanning fails in the Unifyia ID Wallet app, select **Enter Manually**.
     ![ID Wallet - Select Enter Manually on ID Wallet App]({{site.baseurl}}/assets/unifyia/30-wallet-url1.png)
     ![ID Wallet - Enter URL details]({{site.baseurl}}/assets/unifyia/31-wallet-url2.png)
-18. On the Unifyia platform navigate to the **ID Wallet** setup page.
+18. On the Unifyia platform, navigate to the **ID Wallet** setup page.
 Locate the section displaying the URL, secret key, and workflow.
 19. Input the platform URL, e.g., <https://example.utopia.net>, the Secret Key, and the name of the workflow shown on the platform page.
 20. Tap **Submit** and complete the issuance process as described above to issue the mobile credentials on the ID wallet app.
 21. The user’s mobile now has Visual, FIDO2, Consent, PKI, and OTP credentials. -->